 Building a new lean startup from scratch is no easy task for any founder or CEO.
 If you are among those founders that have done this, you understand that every process from developing your product to marketing to consumer satisfaction can be tricky.
 And don't even get us started on the financial aspect of launching, maintaining, and growing a startup business in today's economy.
 We know how it is running the lean startup lifestyle, including wearing multiple hats and being worn incredibly thin.
+Marketing is unfortunately one of those areas that tends to fall by the wayside for startups with focuses on operations, sales, and finances.

 Start Your Own Successful Lean Startup Online Here